-Don’t be fooled by these misconceptions about Utah Solar and PV systems.
-Making sure that you are aware of where real value is will save you money and provide a more rewarding solar experience.
+Don’t let Utah Solar misconceptions fool you.
+Being aware of the real value will save you money and provide a more rewarding solar experience.

 There are two panel manufacturer warranties: equipment and production warranties.
-Many installers will also give you a workmanship warranty on their install, though this is a rarer commodity in the Utah market.
+Some installers also provide a workmanship warranty, though this is rare in Utah.

 Solar Equipment or Materials Warranties

-Your manufacturer warranty standard for the solar industry is 10 years.
-There are some manufacturers that will provide a materials warranty for as long as 25 years.
-This warranty covers any manufacturing errors and durability problems.
+The manufacturer warranty standard for the solar industry is 10 years.
+There are, however, some manufacturers that provide 25 year extended warranty.
+This warranty covers manufacturing errors and durability problems.

-4. A Company That Promises Immediate ROI Is Best
+4. A Utah Company That Promises Immediate ROI Is Best

 Solar Loan ROI

 Getting solar through a loan is the next best option if you can’t afford to pay in cash.
-This option typically pays for itself in about seven years and normally doesn’t require a down payment.
-Your actual savings will be determined by the rate and term of your loan compared to what your electric bill would have been.
+This option typically pays for itself in about seven years and it often doesn’t require a down payment, either.
+The rate and length of your loan compared to your electric bill will determine your savings.

-When you hire a professional solar installation company to come install your system, they make sure that the size of the system you are getting is going to offset most or all of your power bill costs.
-This requires more than just knowing how many panels you need to produce the amount of energy you consume year over year.
+When you hire a professional, they make sure your system offsets most or all your electricity.
+This requires more than knowing the number of panels you need.
 The placement and angle of your panels and how best to connect them is also evaluated.

 1. Cheaper Is Better